 High fiber (from vegetables, not cereals) and a high protein diet will help you to feel full on fewer calories.

 Discuss with your midwife how to improve your diet.

 Need some ideas?
 Here are 13 Delicious and Healthy Breakfast Ideas.

 If you haven’t done it already, it’s time to register for your birthing classes, if you plan to take them.

-It’s important you start early enough to finish your class a few weeks before your due date – just in case baby makes an early arrival.
+You must start early enough to finish your class a few weeks before your due date – just in case the baby makes an early arrival.

 It’s also a good idea because leaving your class until later in your pregnancy means you’ll be tired and over it, and less likely to take in the important information.

 BellyBelly highly recommends choosing independent birth education classes over hospital classes, for many reasons.